msathe-tech/fortune-teller/README.md

 **TODO:INSERT BLOCK DIAGRAM**

-To begin, change directories into the cloned Fortune Service and switch to the `credhub` branch.
+To begin, change directories into the cloned Fortune Service and switch to the `credhub_lab` branch.

 ```
 cd $WORKSHOP_DIR/fortune-teller-service
-git checkout -b credhub
+git checkout -b credhub_lab
-git pull origin credhub
+git pull origin credhub_lab
 ```

-Read through the instructions in the [Fortune Service repository credhub branch](https://github.com/bernardpark/fortune-teller-service/tree/credhub) and return here once completed to move on to labx.
+Read through the instructions in the [Fortune Service repository credhub branch](https://github.com/bernardpark/fortune-teller-service/tree/credhub_lab) and return here once completed to move on to labx.

 ## Authors